gtthande/seychelles-compass-explore/docs/location-picker.md

    - Copy the coordinates that appear (e.g., `-4.619000, 55.451000`)
 4. **Paste in Form**: Return to the business form and paste the coordinates
 5. **Click Parse**: The system will extract the coordinates and display a location card
-6. **Verify**: The location card shows "View in Maps" and "Get Directions" buttons
+6. **Live Buttons Appear**: "View in Maps" and "Get Directions" buttons appear immediately below the parser
+7. **Verify**: Click the buttons to open Google Maps with the exact location

 ### Alternative: Google Maps URL
 1. **Share Location**: In Google Maps, click "Share" on your location